CianMRoche/CianMRoche.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m Cian (pronounced: "k"+"ian", pronouns: he/they) and I’m currently pursuing a PhD in physics at Massachusetts Institute of Technology.
+Hi, I’m Cian (pronounced: "k"+"ian", he/they) and I’m currently pursuing a PhD in physics at Massachusetts Institute of Technology.
 My work aims to understand the particle nature of dark matter using kinematics and gravitational lensing, and to bridge the gap between cosmological simulations and observations.

 You can find me in the MIT Kavli Institute for Astrophysics and Space Research, room 37-624

 ### What's on this website?
 Some things I've worked on in the past few years, a <a href="/files/CV.pdf" target="_blank">CV</a> and some random code tutorials I've written.

-Also check out [AstroWiki](https://publish.obsidian.md/astrowiki/) which is a comprehensive set of living notes I maintain to aid in studying to for the MIT astrophysics oral qualifying exam.
+Also check out [AstroWiki](https://publish.obsidian.md/astrowiki/) which is a comprehensive set of living notes I developed and now co-maintain to aid in studying to for the MIT astrophysics oral qualifying exam.

 ### Here's a high-level overview of the research areas I'm interested in:
 <p align="center">